 Q: How do I convert between pound-mass and pound-force?

 A: On Earth's surface, 1 lbm experiences a gravitational force of 1 lbf.
-However, if the gravitational acceleration changes, the weight (pound-force) will change, while the mass (pound-mass) remains the same.
+That said, if the gravitational acceleration changes, the weight (pound-force) will change, while the mass (pound-mass) remains the same.

 Q: Is the SI system better than the English system?